danielmoralesx/copulas/README.md

 Alternatively, there is a comprehensive presentation I would like to store here:

-<a href="/copulas/Dependence Analysis via Copulas.pdf">Dependence Analysis via Copulas</a> - Nikolai Kolev, Leandro Ferreira and
+<a href="https://danielmoralesx.github.io/copulas/Dependence%20Analysis%20via%20Copulas.pdf">Dependence Analysis via Copulas</a> - Nikolai Kolev, Leandro Ferreira and
 Rafael Aguilera

 And below are other presentations for chapter 3, 4 and 5 from Nelsen's book, produced by my colleagues during a graduate course of copulas
 I took at IME-USP in 2017.

-<a href="/copulas/Copula Construction Methods.pdf">Chapter 3 - Copula Construction Methods</a> - Daniel Morales and Fernando Corrêa
+<a href="/copulas/Copula%20Construction%20Methods.pdf">Chapter 3 - Copula Construction Methods</a> - Daniel Morales and Fernando Corrêa

-<a href="/copulas/Archimedean Copulas.pdf">Chapter 4 - Archimedean Copulas</a> - Nicholas Eugenio and Yang Ting Ju
+<a href="/copulas/Archimedean%20Copulas.pdf">Chapter 4 - Archimedean Copulas</a> - Nicholas Eugenio and Yang Ting Ju

-<a href="/copulas/Dependence Measures.pdf">Chapter 5 - Dependence Measures</a> - Daniel Reis and Nguyen Ngoc
+<a href="/copulas/Dependence%20Measures.pdf">Chapter 5 - Dependence Measures</a> - Daniel Reis and Nguyen Ngoc

 Something else I have been working on is this app, which is an easy way to visualize how to fit copulas locally using local dependence measures.
 You can find the app [here](https://danielmoralesx.shinyapps.io/local_copula_fit_app/), and its code